Ewa-Anna/Bookstore/README.md

 ![env_example](bookstore/static/img/screenshots/env_example.PNG)
 <br>

-Please note that docker-compose.yml file has below actions setup as commands.
-Therefore, when running project in a [Docker](#docker-compose) container, there is no need to run those tasks manually.
+<em>Please note that docker-compose.yml file has below actions setup as commands.
+Therefore, when running project in a [Docker](#docker-compose) container, there is no need to run those tasks manually.</em>

 ### PostgreSQL
 For PostgreSQL, you need to download PostgreSQL https://www.postgresql.org/download/.
 Follow the installation guide and setup a user.